DavTheDev20/blogify/README.md

 # Blogify Web Application

-## A simple blog platform for people to interact and share there thoughts on any topic.
+### A simple blog platform for people to interact and share their thoughts on any topic.

 <br />